You can only charge VAT if your business is registered for VAT.

 You must account for VAT on the full value of what you sell, even if you:

-- receive goods or services instead of money (eg if you take something in part-exchange)
+- receive goods or services instead of money (for example if you take something in part-exchange)

 - haven’t charged any VAT to the customer - whatever price you charge is treated as including VAT